 2. Ego Power+ Cordless Brushless String Trimmer

-It’s a given that cordless weed eaters aren’t as powerful as gas-powered ones.
-But the Ego Power+ comes very close to being the one exception to that rule, thanks to its groundbreaking 56-volt lithium-ion battery and high-efficiency brushless motor.
-In the same way that the Echo is far-and-away the best weed whacker on the market, this Ego blows away the cordless competition.
-It’s truly a powerhouse.
+It’s commonly understood that cordless weed eaters usually don’t match the power of gas-powered ones.
+However, the Ego Power+ comes remarkably close to challenging that notion, thanks to its innovative 56-volt lithium-ion battery and high-efficiency brushless motor.
+Just like the Echo stands out as the top weed whacker on the market, the Ego surpasses all other cordless competitors.
+It’s undeniably a powerhouse.

-Even though you may be convinced that you need a gas machine for your lawn or overgrown property, you owe it to yourself to think long and hard about this alternative; the convenience of push-button start, almost-silent operation and comfortable design with little vibration are extremely attractive.
-The battery will last anywhere from 20 minutes to an hour per charge depending on how hard you push it, and there’s a variable speed trigger right on the handle, to let you slow things down for easy-to-trim areas and go full blast to tackle that forest of weeds out back.
-The dual cutting lines are also a plus.[youtube id=”cuPcTuE8c1M” width=”750″ height=”340″ position=”left”]
+Even if you’ve always thought that a gas-powered machine is the only solution for your lawn or overgrown property, it’s worth considering this alternative.
+The convenience of push-button start, nearly silent operation, and a comfortable design with minimal vibration are incredibly appealing.
+The battery provides anywhere from 20 minutes to an hour of usage per charge, depending on your usage intensity.
+Moreover, there’s a variable speed trigger right on the handle, allowing you to slow down for precise trimming in easy-to-reach areas or go full throttle to tackle that dense weed forest in your backyard.
+The dual cutting lines are also a noteworthy feature.

 If you prefer a battery-powered weed whacker and aren’t on a tight budget, the Ego Power+ is the one you want.
 You should also consider it even if you prefer a gas-powered model, because it’s packed with power and a pleasure to use without the hassles of fuel changes or noise.